Welcome to EEG For Anesthesia

 Learn about EEG for Anesthesia and earn CME.

-For those unfamiliar with electroencephalography (EEG) and how EEG relates to anesthesia and common anesthetic drugs, we recommend watching the short introductory video series posted on this site.
+For those unfamiliar with electroencephalography (EEG) and how EEG relates to anesthesia and common anesthetic drugs, we recommend watching this short introductory video series.
 We also recommend reading the 2015 Anesthesiology review article “Clinical Electroencephalography for Anesthesiologists – Part 1: Background and Basic Signatures.”OK